 (b) Statement of compliance

 The financial report complies with Australian Accounting Standards and International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board.
 The accounting policies have been applied consistently during the year.

-Note 2 (b) (i) New accounting standards and interpretations
+(b) (i) New accounting policy